Japan Sinks: 2020 – Critical Analysis

 Daniel, thank you!

-Interesting points in history
+Interesting points of history

 But like Daniel, Shen City took the cliché and ran with it , it wasn't the perfect community, but it was close, with a real medium and people working together for each other.

-Just like medicine, the vessel seemed to be a part that would leave a bad taste in the mouth, but in the end it did good, not every opportunity should be accepted.
+Like a medicine, the vessel seemed to be a part that would leave a bad taste in the mouth, but in the end it did good, not every opportunity should be accepted.

-KITE , already mentioned here, the one who made the wheels of history move, highlighting an entire plan to help save Japan and three natives, even though he seemed to be selfish, he (theoretically) sacrificed himself for the greater good.
+KITE , already mentioned here, the one who made the gears of history move, highlighting an entire plan to help save Japan and three natives, even though he seemed to be selfish, he (theoretically) sacrificed himself for the greater good.

-In the hot springs, in one of the few calm parts of the anime, the Japanese people are discussed in an unpretentious and creative way, where the characters share their polarized views.
+At the hot springs, in one of the few calm parts of the anime, the Japanese people are discussed in an unpretentious and creative way, where the characters share their polarized views.

 Animation